-- 1. Position the traction unit on a level surface. - 2.
-Open the hood. - 3.
+- Position the traction unit on a level surface. - 2.
+Open the hood and remove the left side screen. - 3.
 Install the cylinder lock, stop the engine, and remove the key. - 4.
 Allow the traction unit to cool completely. - 5.
 Remove the hydraulic tank cap and dipstick (Figure 55).